sassoftware/sas-studio-custom-steps/_codegen_snippets/code-samples/Check-SASServer-SASContent/README.md

-# Check SAS Server or SAS Content folder
+# Check SAS Server or SAS Content location

 ## Background

-If your SAS code only supports files stored in a folder on the SAS Server, or only supports files stored in a SAS Content folder, then you need to check what the user has selected at runtime.
-The ***File or Folder Selector*** control currently does not support an attribute for the step author specify this.
+If your SAS code only supports files/folders on the SAS Server, or only supports files/folders stored in SAS Content, then you need to check at runtime what the user has selected.
+The ***File or Folder Selector*** control currently does not support an attribute for the step author to restrict the location type.

 The SAS macro variable associated with the control has a value that starts with ***sasserver:*** or with ***sascontent:*** to indicate the location type.